-The Trust owns, operates and maintains the stadium as a high-quality multipurpose sporting venue.

-The stadium also hosts a range of musical and cultural sponsored events, and a variety of trade shows plus community events.
+The Trust owns, operates and maintains the stadium as a high-quality multi-purpose sporting venue.
+The stadium also hosts a range of musical and cultural sponsored events, it hosts a variety of trade shows plus community events.
 Highlights of some of the sporting and other events that were held at the Stadium during the year are listed in the front section of this report and in the Economic Development section.